All students completing health-related programs must meet the mandatory NSW Health Student Compliance requirements for:

 4. Download each of the following NSW Health forms and answer ALL questions.
 Personally sign each document as electronic signatures will not be accepted:

-- Student Undertaking / Declaration (Appendix 6) – 4 questions that require 1 answer each.
+- Student Undertaking / Declaration (Appendix 6) – UOW students are classified as Category A workers, therefore questions 1-4 apply.

 - Blood Borne Virus (BBV) declaration – Medical students only